vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/02/031_krimijambhanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. ii.
-Used by Kāuç.
+Used by Kāuś.
 (27. 14 ff.) in an extended healing rite against worms; the detail of the ceremonial has nothing to do with that of the hymn, and does not illustrate the latter.

 ## Translations